Vision Examples in the LCD/Semiconductor Industry

 Inspect collets for the adhesion of foreign particles.
 Conventionally, this was checked visually by operators.
 It took time and was a factor of yield rate reduction.

-Use a vision system to check if any foreign particles such as dicing scraps or contamination are adhered on the tip of the collet for picking up chips.
+Use machine vision to check if any foreign particles such as dicing scraps or contamination are adhered on the tip of the collet for picking up chips.
 This prevents conduction failure or other problems.
 The XG-X/CV-X Series is capable of high-speed processing so 100% inspection can be achieved without reducing production efficiency.
 This is also effective for preventing the outflow of defective products and reducing losses from disposal.
 The facility can be operated at a faster speed, leading to increased yield rates and improved productivity.

 Detecting alignment marks on a glass substrate